stpyang/coursera/README.md

-Programming exercises for the classes I'm following online at www.coursera.org
+Programming exercises for the classes online at www.coursera.org

 ##ml-005 Machine Learning